 Licking might offer some protection against certain bacteria, but there are serious drawbacks to letting your dog lick wounds.
 Excessive licking can lead to irritation, paving the way for hot spots, infections, and potential self-mutilation.

 Licking and chewing can also slow healing by reopening wounds.
 Surgery sites are especially dangerous for dogs to lick.
 Licking can break down sutures and reopen the site, necessitating a trip back to the veterinarian.
 Closure of reopened surgical wounds is often more intricate than initial clean wound closures.
-That is why surgeons send their canine patients home with Elizabethan collars to wear while sutures are in place or until the wound is completely healed (i.e. 10-14 days).
+That is why surgeons send their canine patients home with a dog cone to wear while sutures are in place or until the wound is completely healed (typically 10-14 days).